MohamedSalman99/ISEA-BRIDGING-MODULE/README.md

 **What I learned:**
 I learned that `find` is useful for locating files based on criteria such as their name, while `grep` can search for specific text within files.
 These commands can be useful when searching configuration files, logs and other files during Linux system administration.

+## Session 2b – Cloud Services

+### AWS EC2 Ubuntu Server

+I created an Ubuntu cloud server using Amazon EC2.
+I configured the instance using a free-tier eligible `t3.micro` instance type, created an SSH key pair for authentication, and configured the security group to allow SSH and HTTP traffic.

+**What I learned:**
+I learned how a virtual Linux server can be deployed in a cloud environment using AWS EC2.
+I also learned that security groups control the network traffic that is allowed to reach the cloud server.